pushkargarud/jenkinsdemo/readme.txt

-this is a dample file created for jenkins demo
+this is a sample file created for jenkins demo